 Filing a Wrongful Death Lawsuit

-Wrongful death can be summarized as a death that is caused by the wrongful act, neglect, or default of another” according to South Carolina’s wrongful death statute.
+Wrongful death can be summarized as a death that is caused by the wrongful act, neglect, or default of another” according to South Carolina law.
 S.C Code Ann § 15-51-10.
-In these tragic cases, South Carolina’s wrongful death statute allows certain people to recover damages that their departed loved one would have been entitled to.
+In these tragic cases, the statute allows certain people to recover damages that their departed loved one would have been entitled to.

-An Orangeburg wrongful death attorney is prepared to file a wrongful death lawsuit for any of the following types of fatal accidents:
+An experienced attorney is prepared to file a wrongful death lawsuit for any of the following types of fatal accidents that occurred in Orangeburg:

 Who May File a Wrongful Death Lawsuit?